devslovecoffee/devs-love-coffee/src/content/blog/resend-cube-lookalike-part-3.md

 And we are done.
 I think we have a pretty solid Resend cube lookalike.
 Of course, it will never be exactly the original (and it is not trying to), but I'd say it's close.

 Thanks for reading this post (and the series).
 It's been fun and insightful for me to make it.
 I certainly have learned a ton of stuff and hope you have as well.
-I'd be happy to hear any feedback either via email at petttr1[at]gmail[dot]com, or via [Twitter](https://twitter.com/devslovecoffee).
+I'd be happy to hear any feedback either via email at <a href="mailto:hi@devslovecoffee.com">hi@devslovecoffee.com</a>, or via <a class="external" href="https://twitter.com/devslovecoffee" target="_blank">Twitter</a>.

 ```html
 <!DOCTYPE html>